SamarthBhatia/SelfGrowNetworkDefense/status.md

     - Adapted `src/bin/adversarial_cycle.rs` and `src/bin/adversarial_loop.rs` to handle the `Mutation` enum in candidate creation and output.
     - Resolved compilation errors and warnings across affected files.
     - Removed unused `initial_note` field from `CliArgs` in `src/bin/adversarial_cycle.rs` and `note` field from `SeedCandidate` in `src/bin/adversarial_loop.rs`.
+    - Implemented a mechanism to apply structured `Mutation` variants to modify scenario configurations (`src/config.rs`) and stimulus schedules (`src/stimulus.rs`).
+    - Integrated mutation application into the `simulate_candidate` function in `src/bin/adversarial_loop.rs`.
 - **Open Questions**:
-    - How will structured `Mutation` variants be applied to scenario configurations and stimulus schedules?
     - What new mutation strategies should be implemented beyond simple stimulus changes and spike additions?
+    - How can we visualize the effects of structured mutations in the TUI or web dashboards?
 - **Next Session Starting Point**:
-    - Implement a mechanism to apply structured `Mutation` variants to modify scenario configurations and stimulus schedules.
+    - Integrate early smoke tests of the adversarial attack evolution harness into CI.

 ## Working Agreements
 - Always record start-of-session intent and end-of-session summary in this document.